pygame-community/LegacyWeeklyChallenges/readme.md

 2. **[current]** [Particle System](./02-particle-system) - 11 oct 2021 → 25 oct 2021

+### Detailed instruction

+You need to read [the detailed instructions](./general_instructions.md) in order to participate.
+They contain:
+ - the submission process;
+ - what you are allowed to do;
+ - the utilities provided to you;
+ - some various tips for the challenges.

 ---
 In case you find contradictory information, the information posted in the Discord server are always the correct ones.
 Also, please, if you do find such erroneous information,